IDScanNet/DIVESDKIOS/README.md

     all - enable "realFaceMode" for all devices none - disable this option

+- **isShowDocumentTypeSelect**: `Bool`
+  - if only one document type is configured in the documentTypes array AND this setting is set to false the document type dialog will not be displayed to the end user.
+Default: true.

 - **documentTypes**: `Array<Dictionary>`
   - Defines the types of documents that the SDK should recognize and process.
 Each document type can have multiple steps for capturing different parts of the document.